Updated on 2025-08-22 GMT+08:00

 autoscale

-The autoscale command automatically adjusts the number of replicas based on the CPU usage of workloads.
-The autoscale command allows you to define a range of replicas for a workload (such as Deployment, ReplicaSet, StatefulSet, or ReplicationController).
-During running, the pods will be automatically scaled in or out within this range based on the average CPU usage of all pods.
-If the target usage is not specified or the parameter is set to a negative value, the default auto scaling policy will be applied.
+The autoscale command automatically adjusts the number of replicas based on the CPU utilization of a workload.
+The autoscale command allows you to define a range of replicas for a workload (such as a Deployment, ReplicaSet, or StatefulSet).
+The pods will be automatically added or removed within this range based on the average CPU utilization of all pods.
+If the target utilization is not specified or is set to a negative value, the default auto scaling policy will be applied.

 kubectl autoscale deployment <deployname> --min=<minnumber> --max=<maxnumber> --cpu-percent=<cpu>